coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 an opponent who is one size category larger than you, the same size, or smaller.
 You can make only one overrun attempt per round.

-If you're attempting to overrun an opponent, follow these steps.
+If you’re attempting to overrun an opponent, follow these steps.

 **Step 1:** Attack of Opportunity.
-Since you begin the overrun by moving into the defender's space, you provoke an attack of opportunity from the defender.
+Since you begin the overrun by moving into the defender’s space, you provoke an attack of opportunity from the defender.

 **Step 2:** Opponent Avoids?
 The defender has the option to simply avoid you.
-If he avoids you, he doesn't suffer any ill effect and you may keep moving (You can always move through a square occupied by someone who lets you by.)
-The overrun attempt doesn't count against your actions this round (except for any movement required to enter the opponent's square).
-If your opponent doesn't avoid you, move to Step 3.
+If he avoids you, he doesn’t suffer any ill effect and you may keep moving (You can always move through a square occupied by someone who lets you by.)
+The overrun attempt doesn’t count against your actions this round (except for any movement required to enter the opponent’s square).
+If your opponent doesn’t avoid you, move to Step 3.

 **Step 3:** Opponent Blocks?
-If your opponent blocks you, make a Strength check opposed by the defender's Dexterity or Strength check (whichever ability score has the higher modifier).
-A combatant gets a +4 bonus on the check for every size category he is larger than Medium or a --4 penalty for every size category he is smaller than Medium.
+If your opponent blocks you, make a Strength check opposed by the defender’s Dexterity or Strength check (whichever ability score has the higher modifier).
+A combatant gets a +4 bonus on the check for every size category he is larger than Medium or a –4 penalty for every size category he is smaller than Medium.
 The defender gets a +4 bonus on his check if he has more than two legs or is otherwise more stable than a normal humanoid.
 If you win, you knock the defender prone.
 If you lose, the defender may immediately react and make